mvysny/ev-fi/_posts/2019-11-1-home-charging-finland-basics.md

 So, if you don't plan to buy Nissan, then you can forget about these two plug types altogether.

-By default in Europe all charger stations and all cars use [Type 2 Mennekes](https://en.wikipedia.org/wiki/IEC_62196) connector and the [Combined Charging System or CCS](https://en.wikipedia.org/wiki/Combined_Charging_System) extension which allows high charging speeds
+By default in Europe all charger stations and all cars use [Type 2 Mennekes](https://en.wikipedia.org/wiki/IEC_62196) connector and its [Combined Charging System or CCS](https://en.wikipedia.org/wiki/Combined_Charging_System) extension which allows high charging speeds
 (up to 350kW, but usually the car will allow much smaller speeds, typically around 100kW).
-Typically EV will have just the CCS plug, which can charge both from CCS and Type 2.
-However, Type 2 chargers often lack the cable, therefore it's a good idea to have the Type2-Type2 cable in your car all the time.
+Typically EV will have just the CCS plug, which can charge both from the CCS and Type 2.
+Type 2 chargers often lack the cable (so-called untethered), therefore it's a good idea to have the Type2-Type2 cable in your car all the time.

 ## Where To Charge Your Car